syncfusion-content/uwp-docs/uwp/Charts/Getting-Started.md

 chart.SecondaryAxis = secondaryAxis;

-//Initialize the two series for SfChart
+//Initialize the series for SfChart
 ColumnSeries series = new ColumnSeries();

 series.ItemsSource = (new ViewModel()).Data;